 Note the above sequence, from top right, clockwise.
 As the drum buffer is pulled down, (the "cut" stroke), the polish is applied and leaves a black residue.
 As the buffer moves back up, (the "color" stroke), pict B & C, the black residue dissapears, resulting in a highly polished finish, without the conventional "wipe out" step, common with circular polishers.

 The aircraft shown is a 1940's North American T-6 "TEXAN" belonging to the Canadian Warplane Heritage in Mt.
 Hope, Ontario.
 The polishing is by SKYWAVE Polishing of Toronto.
-The polish used is ROLITE™ "AP-300"

-On the right: One pass (cut & color) with a "DRUM" type polisher.
+BELOW: One pass (cut & color) with a "DRUM" type polisher.
 What is rather interesting about this series of pictures, is; note the sticker and the yellow painted tip.
 No damage to each.
 This truly attests to how safe "DRUM" type of polishing is, to any given surface.

 Above: Engine inlet rings.
 A proper polishing not only looks attractive, but allows for proper and effecient airflow and eliminates the onset of corrosion.